About Aaron Russell Photography - Derbyshire Wedding Photographer

 Choosing me as your wedding photographer is also a great idea if you’re camera-shy or self-conscious.
 A lot of people feel like this, and it’s totally natural to feel nervous that someone is going to be photographing you all day.
 However, with documentary-style wedding photography, most of the time you won’t even notice you’re being photographed, which means you’ll look your best because you’ll look like you.
 I capture your personality, not that awkward and stiff smile you think looks most flattering in your selfies.
 I won’t be asking you to pose or look at the camera; my goal is to capture all the fun and excitement of your wedding while you’re totally unaware that I’m doing it.

 Documentary-style wedding photography is perfect if you want fresh and dynamic wedding photos because I’m always capturing moments on the fly, which means I have to compose and shoot them in totally new ways – because these moments haven’t happened before, and they probably won’t ever happen again.
-People are often surprised at how much humor I document in my wedding photographs, but it’s only natural; most of the fun (and funny!) moments on a wedding day are totally spontaneous and can’t really be staged.
+People are often surprised at how much humour I document in my wedding photographs, but it’s only natural; most of the fun (and funny!) moments on a wedding day are spontaneous and can’t be staged.

 I want you to know that when you hire me as your wedding photographer, your photos will be all about you, not me.
 I don’t have a list of set shots to get (the bride putting on makeup, the couple posing in a window) that I’ve done a hundred times before; I’m not interested in recreating the same old portraits with the same old method.
 I move with you as the events of your big day unfold.
-I’m just an observer, I’m not there to control things.
+I’m just an observer; I’m not there to control things.

 That’s another benefit of hiring a documentary-style wedding photographer: by nature, I’m unobtrusive and never shouting or bossing people around, trying to run (or ruin!) your day.
 In fact, I’m often mistaken for a guest.
 That’s because it’s my goal to blend in as much as possible so I can capture everything that happens naturally, without anyone feeling uncomfortable or intruded upon.